Russo-Persian War (1722–1723): Background

 Before the war, the nominal Russian border was the Terek River.
 South of that, the Khanates of Dagestan were nominal vassals of Iran.
 The ultimate cause of the war was Russia's desire to expand to the southeast and the temporary weakness of Iran.
-At the start of the war, the Iranian capital was under siege.
+At the start of the war, the Iranian capital was under siege by an Afghan army.
 The formal pretext was the grave damage inflicted to the many Russian merchants who inhabited the Safavid Iranian city of Shamakhi.

 In 1721, rebellious Lezgins, from within the declining Safavid Empire, had sacked and looted the city, killing many of its inhabitants including several Russian merchants.
 Artemy Volynsky, Russia's ambassador to Safavid Iran reported on the great damage done to the Russian merchants, to then incumbent Tsar Peter the Great (r.
 1682–1725).
-The report stipulated that the 1721 event was a clear violation of the 1717 Russo-Iranian trade treaty, by which the latter guaranteed to ensure the protection of Russian nationals within the Safavid domains.
-With Safavid Iran in chaos, and the Safavid ruler in no possible way able to safeguard the provisions of the treaty, Volynsky urged Peter to take advantage of the situation, and to invade Iran, on the pretext of restoring order as an ally of the Safavid king.
+The report stipulated that the 1721 event was a clear violation of the 1717 Russo-Iranian trade treaty, by which Iran guaranteed to ensure the protection of Russian nationals within the Safavid domains.
+With Safavid Iran in chaos, and the Safavid ruler completely unable to safeguard the provisions of the treaty, Volynsky urged Peter to take advantage of the situation, and to invade Iran, on the pretext of restoring order as an ally of the Safavid king.
 Indeed, Russia shortly after used the attack on its merchants in Shamakhi as the pretext to launch the war.

 Preparations

 Between 1714 and 1720, several Russian sailors had mapped the Caspian Sea.
 On 15 July 1722, Peter issued a manifesto in several local languages justifying the invasion, drawn up by Dimitrie Cantemir.
 Peter gathered 22,000 infantry, 9,000 dragoons and 70,000 Cossacks, Tatars and Kalmyks.
 For transport, he created the Caspian Flotilla at Astrakhan under Fyodor Apraksin.
 The infantry, artillery and stores were to be shipped by sea to the mouth of the Sulak River while the cavalry went overland from Tsaritsyn and Mozdok.
-By the time Peter was assembling his forces for the attack, the Safavid state had already entered the final stages of collapse.
+By the time Peter was assembling Russian forces for the attack, the Safavid state had already entered the final stages of collapse.